 Reservations

 Campground reservations may not be made until the educational activities have been requested, approved and scheduled.
 Contact Sue Ann Heatherly (304-456-2209, email) to arrange for these activities.
 Once these activities have been scheduled the coordinator for the group must make reservations for the campground.
-This is done by contacting Jessica Taylor email.
+This is done by contacting Kristine Sharp – krsharp@nrao.edu

 Reservations must be made at least 30 days in advance of the scheduled activities but should be completed as soon as the specific activities have been arranged.
-Once the coordinator has completed the reservations form he/she must send the $50 deposit (see Deposit Requirements below) along with a copy of the signed Deposit Form to Jessica Taylor (PO Box 2, Green Bank, WV 24944).
+Once the coordinator has completed the reservations form he/she must send the $50 deposit (see Deposit Requirements below) along with a copy of the signed Deposit Form to Kristine Sharp (PO Box 2, Green Bank, WV 24944).
 Cancellation of the campground reservation is possible and must be made at least two weeks in advance of the activities date to avoid a penalty (see Deposit Requirements below).

 Camping Requirements